johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-12-20-snapshot-log-tests-dotnet/index.md

 }
 ```

 And that's it, we're done!
 We've tested our logging code with minimal effort; the only assertion we wrote was `Snapshot.Match(new { log, greeting })`.
+If we change behaviour of the `GetGreeting` method, the test will fail.
+We can then update the snapshot and we're good to go.

 ## Conclusion

 In this post we've seen how to use Snapshooter to test logging code.
 This approach is easy to implement, easy to maintain and easy to read.
-It's a great way to test logging code.
-I hope you find it useful.
+Significantly: it involves very little work on our part.
+If you're not already using snapshot testing, I hope this post has inspired you to give it a try.
+If you are already using snapshot testing, I hope this post has inspired you to use it to test your logging code.